solyarisoftware/Highlight.vim/README.md

 If you like the project, please ⭐️star this repository to show your support! 🙏

+This project is in a work-in-progress status.
 I'm not a vimscript expert, so any contribute is welcome.
 For any proposal and issue, please submit here on github issues for bugs, suggestions, etc.
-You can also contact me privately, via email (giorgio.robino@gmail.com).
+You can also contact me via email (giorgio.robino@gmail.com).

 ## Licenze